informatics-isi-edu/chaise/docs/dev-docs/e2e-test.md

 $ make test
 ```

-This will automatically call `npm install` to install all *node.js* dependencies and also updates the *selenium* web-driver that protractor is using.
+This will automatically update the *selenium* web-driver that protractor is using.

 - To execute all the test cases in parallel, set the following: